Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Experimental Setup

 \textbf{Calibration sets.} For each $\ncal$, we generate 5 calibration sets by subsampling from a larger pool of calibration data.
 To reduce variance across runs, the sets are constructed in a nested fashion: denoting by $\mathcal{D}_{N_r}^i$ the $i$-th calibration set of size $N_r$, we enforce $\mathcal{D}_{N_r}^i \subset \mathcal{D}_{N_s}^i$ whenever $r < s$.

-\textbf{Neural Posterior Estimation (NPE).} NPE is implemented with two components: a neural statistic estimator (NSE), $h_{\omega}(\mathbf{x})$, that encodes data into a low-dimensional representation, and a normalizing flow (NF) that maps a base distribution to the posterior.
+\textbf{Neural Posterior Estimation (NPE).} {For a fair comparison, the procedure implemented in \ROPE\ is used for all compared methods.
+We rely on the UMNN flow implementation available at \href{https://github.com/AWehenkel/UMNN}{https://github.com/AWehenkel/UMNN}.} NPE is implemented with two components: a neural statistic estimator (NSE), $h_{\omega}(\mathbf{x})$, that encodes data into a low-dimensional representation, and a normalizing flow (NF) that maps a base distribution to the posterior.
 For task \TaskA, we use a standard neural spline flow~\citep{nsf} and omit the NSE.
 For tasks \TaskB, \TaskC\ and \TaskD, we reuse the architectures and hyperparameters from \citet{wehenkel2025addressing}.

 \textbf{Flow Matching.} We use the architecture of \citet{dax_flow_2023} as a backbone.
 For the $\rvtheta$-space flow $\uth$, conditioning on $\mathbf{x}$ is implemented through a task-specific embedding network.
 For the data-space flow $\ux$, we employ the same architecture but with a separate embedding head for $(\mathbf{x}_t,t)$, equipped with positional encoding.